getporter/porter/examples/azure-terraform/README.md

 Saving credential to /Users/jeremyrickard/.porter/credentials/azure-terraform.yaml
 ```

+## (OPTIONAL) Generate a Parameter Set

+Similar to generating a credential set, you may generate a parameter set if you wish to supply custom values for some/all of the parameters.
+However, all of the required parameters have default values declared in the Porter manifest, so this step is optional.

+To generate a parameter set, run `porter parameters generate`.
+The parameter set can then be supplied on install via `-p azure-terraform`.

 ## Installing the Bundle

 Once you have built the bundle and generated a credential set, you're ready to install the bundle!
 To do that, you'll use the `porter install` command: